-- Essential Gain an understanding of children's preferences, interests, background, and culture. - Take Time Some children have experienced a negative history with adults and might have behaviors which interfere with new relationships.
-Embed opportunities throughout the day to reinforce with affirming statements and positive reactions. - "Making Deposits" When adults provide positive, safe, and confidence-building interactions for children it can be compared to making a deposit in the child's relationship bank.
-It is important to remember that the children who have the most difficult behavior reactions are those who need the most positive "deposits"
+- Invest time and interest at the beginning of the relationship.
+Children will cue in on the caring of adults and react to ensure more positive attention. - Essential Gain an understanding of children's preferences, interests, background, and family preferences. - Take Time Some children have experienced a negative history with adults and might have behaviors which interfere with new relationships.
+Embed opportunities throughout the day to reinforce with affirming statements and positive reactions. - "Making Deposits" When adults provide positive, safe and confidence-building interactions for children it can be compared to making a deposit in the child's relationship bank.
+It is important to remember that the children who have the most difficult behavior reactions are those who need the most positive "deposits".